08 May You Know You’re a Crazy Cat Lady if …

 The internet is the most ground-breaking tool of our generation.
 Education, communication, self-employment, political upheavals; they’ve all been revolutionized and redefined by the power of modern online technology.

 But you, like the best of us, use it for watching cat videos and sharing feline gifs, don’t you?
 I bet you even look up cat themed articles in your free time.
-Newsflash: you’re a crazy cat lady.
+Newsflash: you’re sounding like a crazy cat lady.